Leszek Pisz

-Leszek Pisz ([ˈlɛʂɛk ˈpiʂ]) (born 18 December 1966 in Dębica) is a former Polish footballer who plays as a midfielder.
+Leszek Pisz ([ˈlɛʂɛk ˈpiʂ]) (born 18 December 1966 in Dębica) is a Polish former professional footballer who played as a midfielder.
+In 1995, he was voted the Polish Footballer of the Year.

 History

-Pisz arrived in Legia Warszawa in 1986 from Igloopol Dębica.
+Pisz arrived at Legia Warsaw in 1986 from Igloopol Dębica.
 At first, he was a substitute, but later he became a star of the team.
 He was known as a free-kicks specialist, scoring many goals from dead-ball situations.

-In 1995, Legia won the Polish Premier League and qualified for the Champions League, where the team made it to the quarterfinals.
-Pisz performed admirably in Legia's first group match against Rosenborg BK, scoring two goals, including the tying goal for Legia.
+In 1995, Legia won the Ekstraklasa title and qualified for the Champions League, where the team made it to the quarterfinals.
+Pisz performed admirably in Legia's first group match against Rosenborg, scoring two goals, including the tying goal for Legia.
 That made him the first player to score for a Polish team during Champions League group stages.

 Pisz later moved to Greece, before returning to Poland and ending his career in 2002.